-Record and save videos or recordings of your children's learning or photographs of notation and save these in Staff Shared/Subject Evidence or on Seesaw.
+Record and save videos or recordings of your children's learning or photographs of notation and save these in Staff Shared/Subject Evidence.

 Each class should perform regularly.
-Incorporate performances into class assemblies or share these with parents on Seesaw.
+Incorporate performances into class assemblies or share these with parents via X.